broadinstitute/gatk/scripts/variantstore/docs/aou/vds/removing_samples.md

 ## Configuring the Terra notebook cluster

-To work with a Delta-sized VDS (roughly 250K samples) we use our PMI ops accounts to create a cluster in a Terra notebook with the following configuration:
+To work with a Delta-sized VDS (roughly 250K samples) we use our PMI ops accounts to create a cluster in a Terra customized Jupyter notebook with the following configuration:

 ![AoU Delta Cluster Config](./AoU Delta VDS Cluster Configuration.png)